 Stephen P. Ward

-Ward has a Master of Arts in public affairs communications from The American University, in Washington, D.C., and a Bachelor of Arts in journalism is from Michigan State University.
+Ward has an M.A. in Public Affairs Communications from The American University in Washington, D.C., and a B.A. in journalism from Michigan State University.

 - Professor Ward provided excellent insights during our weekly discussions.
 He seemed very knowledgeable on the subject of brand equity.

 - Great instructor who made the class aware that he truly cares about the students and whether or not they're learning and enjoying class.

 - Professor Ward was an excellent instructor.
 His involvement on the discussion boards was greatly appreciated, providing valuable feedback and remaining encouraging if any student missed the mark for that week's content.
 I appreciated his lessons and guidance each week and believe that was one of the more valuable courses I have taken during this program.
 Thank you!

 Article in Higher Ed Marketing